 Like Mother, Like Daughter is a participatory performance project for mothers and daughters from different religions, which explores the lives of women across faith groups, the mother-daughter relationship and how these two things impact on one another in today's world.

 Like Mother, Like Daugher was first created for Montreal's OFFTA in 2014.
-Since then it has been recreated with new, local casts in London, Yorkshire and Toronto and will be seen in Cork in summer 2017.
+Since then it has been recreated with new, local casts in London, Yorkshire and Toronto and Cork in summer 2017.
 To date, more than 50 women aged 13 – 83, and with Muslim, Jewish, Christian, Hindu, Buddhist and atheist backgrounds have taken part.

 Watch the trailer

 The Intensive Cancer University